Spyderisk/Access-Tool/README.md

 normal Access way.
 Microsoft Access and Microsoft Windows are still needed to run the source code, but we can now see what needs to be done to remove this dependency.

 But for now, we have solved the important step of making Access development repeatable, using standard non-Microsoft software development tools.
+"Repeatable" means that someone can get the same Access application after executing "git clone" on a text file repository.
+Kraken does not however make Access [reproducible](https://reproducible-builds.org/), because it creates binary differences in databases for reasons that are invisible to the users.
+Reproducibility is about quality software engineering, and Microsoft Access is not.

 # Technical overview